TranPhucVinh/Cplusplus/Data structure/Vector/README.md

 **Create**:
 * Multiple ways to define a vector
 * const char pointer as member of a vector
-* Class object as member of a vector
+* Class object as a member of a vector

 **Read**: Find a member by **std::find()**